apennell/she-templates/README.md

 * You only use one [`<body></body>`](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body)
 tag in a document
-* Contains any content that will render in the browser
+* This is where we put all HTML content that will render in the browser
 * Import scripts at the bottom, before closing `</body>` tag